Broadband interferometry-based searches for photon-axion conversion in vacuum

 \section{Abstract}

 A novel experiment is introduced to detect photon-axion conversion independent of the dark-matter hypothesis in a broad mass-range called WISP Interferometer (WINTER).
 The setup consists of a free-space Mach-Zehnder-type interferometer incorporating an external magnetic field and vacuum in one of the arms, where photon-axion mixing occurs via the Primakoff effect and is detected through changes in amplitude.
 The expected axion-induced signal is then modulated by polarization changes.
 The experiment is designed to integrate a Fabry-P\'erot cavity with a finesse of $10^{5}$ that will be operated in a vacuum environment, significantly enhancing the sensitivity.
-The setup is sensitive to photon-axion coupling strengths values $g_{a\gamma\gamma}\gtrsim 5.5\times10^{-15}~\si{\GeV^{-1}}$ for axion masses up to \SI{84.8}{\micro \eV}.
+It is projected to reach the Dine-Fischler-Srednicki-Zhitnitsky theoretical line with photon-axion coupling sensitivities down to $g_{a\gamma\gamma}\simeq 3.7\times10^{-14}~\si{\GeV^{-1}}$ for axion masses up to \SI{380}{\micro \eV}.

 \keywords{axion, interferometer, vacuum}